Aethese/Discord-LMStudio-Base-Example/README.md

 * Top P Sampling: `0.9`

 ## How To Use
 The sample code gives basically everything you need to get a simple chat bot up and running.
 The bot is programmed to watch a channel, and respond whenever it sees a message.
-There are some changes you will need to make to get it running
+There are some changes you will need to make to get it running.
+You will also need LM Studio installed, and need a local server instance running under the Developer tab for the bot to connect to.

-## Modifying Variables
+### Modifying Variables
 If you look inside `.env.example`, you will see how you should set up your environment variables.
 I kept it simple and left everything you will need to modify in here (lazy to also include json lmao).
 You will just need to rename that file to just `.env`, and modify the variables that works for you.

 #### Knowing how to modify variables